 There are several different kinds of communication that are involved here.
 How robust are the firm’s communication plans with key stakeholders in the case of an event?
 Do internal plans have escalation paths and identified decision makers?
 Do external communication programs engage with customers, regulators, and the industry in the right way?
 How strong are a firm’s communication programs about the potential for these events occurring, and the related risks and controls?

 These six activities are the foundational activities required to build an operational resiliency framework.
-To learn more about how existing operational risk and business continuity approaches, practices, and intelligence can be leveraged to develop an operational resiliency framework, speak to Chase Cooper.
+To learn more about how existing operational risk and business continuity approaches, practices, and intelligence can be leveraged to develop an operational resiliency framework, explore risk management software from Chase Cooper.

 Free whitepaper download